sandroasp/BizTalk-Server-Learning-Path/Working-with-Maps/README.md

 Basically, there are two properties inside the schema element decides whether an element can be absent from the document: Min Occurs and Nillable.

 In this sample scenario, we will have 2 mandatory elements that can be nillable that we need to map to the destination schema.
 In this scenario, all the destination elements are also mandatory and we need to fill them with a valid value or specify the nillable property as true: so if the element exists we need to map the correct source value otherwise we need to set the destination element as nillable.

+### Muenchian Grouping and Sorting in BizTalk Maps without losing Map functionalities
+Project explaining how to use Muenchian Method to handle grouping and sorting in BizTalk Maps without losing Map functionalities.
+The Muenchian Method is a method developed by Steve Muench for performing grouping and sorting functionalities in a more efficient way using keys.

 ## Advance Properties